Dunleavy taps Feige to be Alaska Natural Resources head

 - Utility emailed Northern California woman about power-line problems 1 day before fire

-Dunleavy made the announcement Wednesday in Anchorage.
+During her tenure, the state maintained its push for more information from top North Slope companies on plans to support a future potential major gas sale.

+Walker has been pursuing a liquefied natural gas project, and state-sanctioned Alaska Gasline Development Corp. has been courting Chinese partners as part of that effort.
+Dunleavy will have to decide whether to stay the course.

 Feige’s appointment is subject to legislative confirmation.
 She is married to former state Rep. Eric Feige of Chickaloon.